 We prepare business valuations most commonly for marital or shareholder breakups, store and for purchase and sale of a business.
 We urge our clients to contact us early when any major events are happening in their lives.
 A well managed plan for dividing assets in a breakup, that includes your lawyers and accountants at the beginning stages, can save you thousands of dollars of fees in the long run.

 Types of Reports

 A Business Valuation report provides an independent conclusion as to the value of shares, order assets, prescription or an interest in a business.
 There are three types of reports available, the level of report required will depend on what you need it for.

-A Calculation valuation report, sometimes prepared as a “draft” report, provides the lowest level of assurance and relies heavily on information provided by the client.
+A Calculation valuation report, provides the lowest level of assurance and relies heavily on information provided by the client.
 This report is useful as a starting point where both parties are amenable to settling and there is no question as to the accuracy of the financial information being provided.
 These reports are also often used for tax transactions, or management buyouts where all parties understand the business well.
 A Calculation report can be subsequently upgraded to another type of report.